ahmadelgamal/BootCamp-Travel/README.md

 Do you travel?
 If yes, and you want to compare prices for airfare and lodging to make a more informed decision when you are ready to pay, then BootCamp Travel can help you search, save favorites, and retreive them as needed!

+## Version

+This is version 2 of the app.
+Version 1 was only frontend.
+This version (2) includes both frontend and backend development.

 ## Purpose of App

 - As a frequent traveler...